Traffic/Criminal Offenses in D.C.

 Also known as “hit-and-run” or “leaving the scene of an accident,” leaving after colliding as it is known in D.C. is defined as leaving the scene of an accident without either reporting the incident or waiting for police to arrive.
 In the case of an accident in which another person has been injured, the person must stop immediately and make sure that emergency assistance is provided as necessary.
 The penalty for a first-time violation of this part of the statute is a maximum fine of $1,000 and incarceration of up to 180 days.
 In the case of an accident in which there is property damage or injury to a domestic animal, the person must immediately and provide identifying information to the owner of the property or animal.
 The penalty for a first-time violator of this part of the statute is a $250 fine and 30 days in jail.
 Comprehensive Impaired Driving and Alcohol Testing Program Emergency Amendment Act of 2012.

-Finally, operating a car in Washington, D.C. after a person’s license has been suspended or revoked is also a criminal offense, punishable by a fine of up to $5,000 and/or imprisonment up to a year.
+Finally, operating a car in Washington, D.C. after a person’s license has been suspended or revoked — also known as operating after suspension — is also a criminal offense, punishable by a fine of up to $2,500 and/or imprisonment up to a year.
 The D.C.
-Court of Appeals made clear in District of Columbia v.
-Rachel Loftus, 51 A.3d 1285 (D.C.
+Court of Appeals made clear in Rachel Loftus v.
+District of Columbia, 51 A.3d 1285 (D.C.
 2012) that this is a strict liability offense.
 In other words, the government must only prove that the person’s operating privileges had been suspended or revoked at the time the person drove the car.
 It does not need to prove that the person ever knew about the suspension/revocation.
 D.C.
 Code § 50-1403.01.